 Scoville Heat Units: 0

-Poblanos are a perfect mild chile pepper.
+Poblanos are a perfect mild chili pepper.
 Commonly found younger and dark green, these peppers pack a little bit of heat and are great for grilling or stuffing.
 As poblanos mature, they become dark red in color and then are often dried and in their dried form are called ancho chiles.

 Scoville Heat Units: 1,000 to 2,000

 The jalapeño is a widely popular and well-known pepper in the States.
 It's named after Xalapa (sometimes spelled Jalapa), the capital city of Veracruz, Mexico where it was traditionally cultivated.
 Jalapeños are commonly seen green, however, can ripen to red.
 Fun fact: the extent to which you see "corking" or the small brown lines on the skin of jalapeños, the hotter they typically will be.
 So next time you're at the store, if you're looking for heat, grab the jalapeños with greater corking.
 If you're feeling a bit more mild, look for peppers more like the ones you see pictured above.
 When smoked and dried, jalapeños become what is known as chipotle.

 Scoville Heat Units: 3,500 to 8,000